dav-cho/key-smash/README.md

 ## Unsolved Problems / Major Hurdles
 - The letter highlighting was more intensive than I had anticipated.
-- I refactored my entire code into classes for practice, since I've never used them.
-That proved more challenging than expected, but was a great learning experience.
+- Refactoring my entire code into classes (I have never used them) proved more challenging than expected, but was a great learning experience.
 - I also started refactoring everything into a component based structure which I would like to finish.